-The current co-chairs of IM, Ulf Grandin and Salar Valinia are of course also in Sweden, facilitating close co-operation with the Programme Centre.
+The current co-chairs of IM, Ulf Grandin and Salar Valinia are also in Sweden, facilitating close cooperation with the Programme Centre.

-As part of the move there is a new website for IM which you can find at www.slu.se/en/icp-im and a new PDF version of the monitoring manual which can be downloaded from the link above.
-There are no changes in methodology in this new version, but changes in format, layout, improved illustrations and some new introductory text.
+The website for IM can be found at www.slu.se/en/icp-im and a PDF version of the monitoring manual can be downloaded from the link above, as well as minutes of meetings and previous editions of this report.